This post may contain affiliate links. Please see my disclosure here.

 I’m going to be honest.
 When given a choice, I don’t reach for biographies…. ever.
-I am a wee bit history phobic and have a very difficult time remembering dates and places.
+I am a wee bit history-phobic and have difficulty remembering dates and places.
 Don’t even get me started on trying to remember people’s names.
 It’s just never been something that comes naturally.
 Truthfully, I shy away from any type of history book.
 Luckily, I happen to love children’s books and spend more time in that section of the bookstore than anywhere else.
 When I saw Brad Meltzer’s biography series (Ordinary People Change the World) at a local bookstore, I didn’t have high expectations because, well, they’re biographies.
 Boring.
-The covers did, however, pique my curiosity enough to pick one up.
+The covers of Brad Meltzer’s books did, however, pique my curiosity enough to pick one up.

-I don’t want to say I fell in love right away because that would be a lie.
+I don’t want to say I fell in love immediately because that would be a lie.
 It actually took about 3 minutes.

 Christopher Eliopoulos draws the reader in with engaging facial expressions (the eyes, WOW… they’re serious, goofy, expressive, and hilarious) and brilliant color.
 There is just enough action on each page so that it’s not boring, but not so much that it’s overwhelming and chaotic.
 The images are succinct with just the right amount of action.
 Well done, Mr. Eliopoulos, very well done!

 There is something really engaging and fun about infusing speech bubbles to break up the monotony of text.
-It gives readers an opportunity to connect to the people in a new way.
-In classrooms, it provides a teachable moment for a skill that students are required to know and understand (point of view).
+It allows readers to connect to the people in a new way.
+In classrooms, it provides a teachable moment for a skill that students must know and understand (point of view).
 In many cases, Brad Meltzer utilizes the speech bubbles to infuse humor as well…. and it totally works!
 They are actually really funny.

 These books are PERFECT for teaching kids about growth mindset.
 Every single, solitary “ordinary person” chosen for these biographies overcame major challenges and adversity, with the odds horrifically stacked against them.
 They are stories of courage, determination, compassion, and perseverance.